Explore-In-HMS/huawei.ads.admob_mediation/README.md

 }
 ```

-1. Generate a keystore file

-2. Place the keystore file in the app directory

-3. Modify the app module build.gradle file - update the signingConfigs to your keystore's setting

-4. Build the project or run the app in your device / emulator

 **Important:** _To add Huawei Ads Kit SDK and Mediation adapter, the native project should be opened with Android Studio._

 # Version Change History